 - It's an adaptable recipe.
 This recipe forms the perfect 'base' recipe for a yogurt loaf cake.
 You can create your flavour adventure from here.

-Oil - For this recipe, use a vegetable, canola oil or sunflower oil for a neutral taste.
+Oil - For this recipe, use vegetable oil, canola oil, or sunflower oil for a neutral taste.
 You can substitute for olive oil, but the more robust taste of the olive oil will change the taste of the loaf.
 Either way- it's delicious!

-Yogurt - The French would use a natural style yogurt for this recipe, but I tend to use a Greek yogurt- purely because that's what I always have in the fridge!!
-Alternatively, buttermilk, sour cream or creme fraiche are good options too.
+Yogurt - The French would use a natural style plain yogurt for this recipe, but I tend to use Greek yogurt- purely because that's what I always have in the fridge!!
+Alternatively, buttermilk, sour cream, or creme fraiche are good options too.

 Lemon and vanilla extract - Both these ingredients flavour the yogurt cake.
 The lemon zest adds a beautiful, subtle citrus flavouring but can be left out.
 The vanilla extract is a must to add a lovely depth of flavour to the sponge.
 Vanilla bean paste or the seeds of a vanilla pod can be used as substitutes.

 As mentioned earlier, this is a great base recipe that you can adapt to suit your taste (and what you have at home on the day!).
 Here are some ideas to get you started.

 - Raspberry and Lemon: Add a tablespoon or two of lemon juice into the batter along with a ½ cup of fresh raspberries.